padogrid/bundle-hazelcast-5-app-ml_lstm-cluster-ml_jet/README.md

 ### 2. Ingest simulated data into Hazelcast

-The `maxCount` in the `simulator-hazelcast.yaml` file is set to ingest 2600 entries to the `stocks` map.
+The `maxCount` parameter in the `simulator-hazelcast.yaml` file is set to ingest 2600 entries to the `stocks` map.
 You can change it to another value as needed.

 ![Terminal](images/terminal.png) Terminal 1